alexcio99/SpecialTopics/README.md

 - Front-End Framework: React - a modern front-end framework
 - Back-End Framework: Node.js to build the server-side logic of our PKB application
 - Database: Elastic Cloud itself is excellent for text indexing and search

+# REST API Structure
+GET /notes: Get a list notes.
+GET /notes/{note_id}: Get details of a specific note.
+POST /notes: Create a new note.
+PUT /notes/{note_id}: Update a note.
+DELETE /notes/{note_id}: Delete a note.
+GET /search: Search for notes based on keywords and filters.